glasss13/Modus/README.md

 # Running locally

 There must be a MySQL server running on port 3306 as described the [schema](prisma/schema.prisma).
-Then simply run `npm run dev` and the site will be running locally at [localhost:3000](http://localhost:3000).
+Then simply run `yarn && yarn dev` and the site will be running locally at [localhost:3000](http://localhost:3000).